xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 Note this message is idempotent.

-The remote allocator needs to send a message with logical contents:
+The `xenvmd` needs to send a message with logical contents:

 - `extents`: a list of physical extents which are free for the host to use

 Although
-for internal housekeeping the remote allocator will want to assign these physical extents to logical extents within the host's free LV, the local allocator doesn't need to know the logical extents.
+for internal housekeeping `xenvmd` will want to assign these physical extents to logical extents within the host's free LV, the `local_allocator` doesn't need to know the logical extents.
 It only needs to know the set of blocks which it is free to allocate.

-Starting up the local allocator
+Starting up the local_allocator
 -------------------------------

-What happens when a local allocator (re)starts, after a
+What happens when a `local_allocator` (re)starts, after a

 - process crash, respawn
 - host crash, reboot?

-When the local-allocator starts up, there are 2 cases:
+When the `local_allocator` starts up, there are 2 cases:

 1. the host has just rebooted, there are no attached disks and no running VMs
 2. the process has just crashed, there are attached disks and running VMs